Skip to content

 (Item Number 15_222400911_0124_1_3)

 In this category the participant should not spend more than $750 with a standard tablet not costing more than $600.
+A replacement supports application / approval IS NOT required for this purchase category.

 We recommend the following bundles for telehealth: